Did this apple sauce really test positive for Covid-19? Wait, that’s not the full story

-Category: World Hits: 3A video claiming to show that antigen tests aren’t an effective way of detecting Covid-19 has been circulating online since early December.
+Category: World Hits: 7A video claiming to show that antigen tests aren’t an effective way of detecting Covid-19 has been circulating online since early December.
 The video shows the test being carried out on a container of apple sauce, which tests positive.
 From this video, a number of social media users concluded that the test wasn’t reliable and, thus, that the number of cases of Covid-19 had been exaggerated.
 But these people jumped to this conclusion a bit too quick.
 Turns out, this test was made to be used on humans, not foods – hence the wonky result.

 Read more https://observers.france24.com/en/europe/20201216-applesauce-covid19-antigen-tests-positive-factcheck